|Rambla de Raval in the heart of the Raval Barrio|

-El Raval is part of the second stage development of historic Barcelona and used to be very densely populated until the city walls were removed around the turn of the 20th century and the Eixample area was built.
-The Southern most part of the El Raval, near the port also used to be famous as the city's red-light district.
-However in 1988 the government started a huge urban regeneration project and invested a lot of money in cleaning up the area and it has become more modern and safer.
-However even after this urban clean up there are still locations within Raval that are unsafe at night.
+El Raval is part of the second stage development of historic Barcelona and used to be densely populated until the city walls were removed around the turn of the 20th century and the Eixample area was built.
+The Southernmost part of the El Raval, near the port, also used to be famous as the city's red-light district.
+However, in 1988, the government started a huge urban regeneration project and invested a lot of money in cleaning up the area, and it has become more modern and safer.
+However, even after this urban cleanup, there are still locations within Raval that are unsafe at night.
 There are also localised areas where prostitution continues.

 |Picturesque Street in Raval|

-Clothes shopping is also a pleasure in El Raval thanks to all the little one-off boutiques that line some of the streets giving you a truly unique shopping experience.
-Unlike the Eixample with its large branded name designer labels, Raval is where you find the small privatly owned shops selling clothes you can't find anywhere else.
+Clothes shopping is also a pleasure in El Raval thanks to the little one-off boutiques that line some of the streets giving you a varied and interesting shopping experience.
+Unlike the Eixample with its large branded name designer labels, Raval is where you find the small privately-owned shops selling clothes you can't find anywhere else.

-El Raval is alive all through the day and night so you will never be without an eaterie to entice you in the early hours of the morning!
+El Raval is alive all through the day and night so you will never be without an eatery to entice you in the early hours of the morning.